CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 ![Figure-1a](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-1a.png "Figure-1a"){.coalaweb-docs}

-The second option allows you to display a linkable list of categories that coincides with the current articles being displayed. *\[Figure-1b\]*
+The second option is for **Pro** subscribers and allows them to display a linked list of categories that coincides with the current articles being displayed. *\[Figure-1b\]*

 ![Figure-1b](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-1b.png "Figure-1b"){.coalaweb-docs}